Point of View: Tips to use Multiple POVs

 Point of View refers to the viewpoint from which the story is narrated, NOT the tone of the story.
 The narration mode tells the readers who is telling them the story.
 The point of view dictates how to write a short story or novel.
 You can have one or more POVs while writing a novel.
 While modern detective novels don’t have omniscient narrators often because the fun of the book involves trying to solve a mystery along with the main character, young adult novels are mostly in the first person.

 The first person POV is when the narrator tells the story themselves to the readers.

 — “I was eating at the cafe.”

-The most common use of the first person POV is in past tense.
-This is POV is recommenced for first time authors.
+The most common use of the first person POV is in the past tense.
+It is the POV recommended for first-time authors.

 — “We had a fun competition last summer.”